input-output-hk/partner-chains/toolkit/pallets/block-production-log/README.md

 #### Data Type
 `T::BlockProducerId` - The ID of the block producer who created the current block

-#### Inherent Required
-Yes, when a block is produced.
 The pallet verifies this inherent data to ensure blocks include information about who produced them.

-#### Inherent Verification
-The pallet verifies that the provided block producer ID matches the expected producer for the current slot.
-If verification fails, block production is halted with an appropriate error, ensuring that only valid block production records are added to the log.

 ### Events

 - `Appended(T::BlockProducerId, T::Slot)`: Emitted when a block producer is appended to the log for a specific slot.
-This event is triggered during regular block production.
 - `Dropped(T::Slot)`: Emitted when production data is dropped up to a specific slot.
-This typically occurs after data has been processed for rewards and is no longer needed.

 ### Errors